mit-ll/radar-intro/README.md

     (test) c:\test>

 Next, we will install the necessary prerequisite packages.
-To do this, we use the Python installation routine `pip` by typing:
+To do this, we move to radar course directory and use the Python installation routine `pip` by typing:

+    cd <radar-course-path>
     pip install -r requirements.txt

 **Note**: If you are behind a proxy server at `<proxy-address>`, you will have to run `pip` using: